tifgan/stftGAN/README.md

 ## License & co

-The content of this repository is released under the terms of the [MIT license](LICENCE.txt).
+The content of this repository is released under the terms of the [GNU3 license](LICENCE.txt).
 Please cite our [paper] if you use it.

 ```